 DePuy Revision Components

 Knee replacement revision surgery is a follow-up procedure that is required when one or more components from a past knee surgery fail.
 In the revision procedure, surgeons remove the faulty device or component and replace it with a new, specialized prosthesis.

-About 50,000 knee revision surgeries are performed in the U.S. every year.
-The procedure is often required after a patient suffers from an infection, an implant malfunction (loosening or instability) or loss of bone.
+Knee revision surgery is often required after a patient suffers from an infection, an implant malfunction (loosening or instability) or loss of bone.
 Bone loss can occur from friction and excessive wear on the bones from implant components.
 This can be general wear over time or progressive wear as a result of a defective device or component.